Natural Flood Management: ‘leaky barriers’ and riparian tree planting

 Seven 'leaky barriers' were installed

-native tree species were planted along the stream margins and valley sides, to create riparian woodland which will improve floodplain roughness to further slow the flow.
+Alongside the leaky barriers, a variety of native tree species were planted along the stream margins and valley sides, to create riparian woodland which will improve floodplain roughness to further slow the flow.
 When mature, they will also provide woody material falling into streams acting also to slow water flows.in the same way as the leaky barriers.

 We will use regular water level measurements to assess the leaky barriers.
 We are also monitoring changes in the floodplain and channel topography using drones and ground surveys as this helps to understand how leaky barriers can manage sediment and affect their performance for tackling flooding.